Infrastructure and Instrumentation

 Science Junction Boxes connect to node sites along the RCA via a 200 meter long cable.
 They are equipped with ports to provide low-voltage power and real-time internet connectivity to scientific instruments.
 Instrument specifics: Designed and built by the UW Applied Physics Laboratory.

-Broadband Seismometers and strong motion accelerometers collect three-component seismic velocity and strong-motion acceleration time series in real-time.
+Broadband Seismometers and Strong Motion Accelerometers collect three-component seismic velocity and strong-motion acceleration time series in real-time.
 They can be used to search for and localize shallow tremor signals and very low frequency earthquakes, accurately localize earthquakes below the continental shelf, measure temporal changes in the velocity structure of the accretionary prism, and facilitate offshore earthquake early warning research.
 Instrument specifics:

 Low Frequency Hydrophone